beiko-lab/DNA_encoders/README.md

 * [K-mers](#k-mers)

 ## Pc3mer
-Using table from [[1]](#1) that maps 3-mers to a value for each one of the twelve physicochemical properties, we standardize the values and calculate pc3mer by decomposing the input sequence into 3-mers and then replacing each 3-mers by its value for a given physicochemical property.
+Using a table [[1]](#1) with twelve physicochemical properties values for each 3-mers, we standardize the values and calculate pc3mer by decomposing the input sequence into 3-mers and replacing each 3-mers in the order they appear in the sequence by its value for a given physicochemical property.

-The properties names are Bendability-DNAse, Bendability-consensus, Trinucleotide GC Content, Nucleosome positioning, Consensus_roll, Consensus_Rigid, Dnase I, Dnase I-Rigid, MW-Daltons, MW-kg, Nucleosome, Nucleosome-Rigid (add ref).
+The physicochemical properties are Bendability-DNAse, Bendability-consensus, Trinucleotide GC Content, Nucleosome positioning, Consensus_roll, Consensus_Rigid, Dnase I, Dnase I-Rigid, MW-Daltons, MW-kg, Nucleosome, and Nucleosome-Rigid [[1]](#1).

 Example 1:
 * Sequence: GGGA...
-* (Step 1) Decomposing it into 3-mers: GGG, GGA, ...
+* (Algorithm's step 1) It decomposes the sequence into 3-mers: GGG, GGA, ...
 * Standardized physicochemical properties for GGG:
-  * 'Bendability-DNAse': 0.07230364,
+  * 'Bendability-DNAse': 0.07230364
   * 'Bendability-consensus': 0.3577835
   * 'Trinucleotide GC Content': 1.73205081
   * Etc.
 * Standardized physicochemical properties for GGA:
-  * 'Bendability-DNAse': 0.26511335,
+  * 'Bendability-DNAse': 0.26511335
   * 'Bendability-consensus': -0.0969693
   * 'Trinucleotide GC Content': 0.57735027
   * Etc.
-* (Step 2) For each property, replace each 3-mer by its value for that property and store as _Pc3mer/property.md_.
+* (Algorithm's step 2) For each property, it replaces each 3-mer by its value for that property and stores as _Pc3mer/<property_name>.md_.
-  * For Bendability-DNAse, the encoded sequence starts with: ```[0.07230364, 0.26511335, ..., sample_class]```
+  * For Bendability-DNAse, the encoded sequence will look like: ```[0.07230364, 0.26511335, ..., sample_class]```
-  * For Bendability-consensus, the encoded sequence starts with: ```[0.3577835, -0.0969693, ..., sample_class]```
+  * For Bendability-consensus, the encoded sequence will look like: ```[0.3577835, -0.0969693, ..., sample_class]```
-  * For Trinucleotide GC Content, the encoded sequence starts with: ```[1.73205081, 0.57735027, .., sample_class]```
+  * For Trinucleotide GC Content, the encoded sequence will look like: ```[1.73205081, 0.57735027, .., sample_class]```
   * Etc.
-* When the individual files are combined, make sure to delete the _sample_class_ for all the properties, but the last one, so the encoded sequence look like:
+* When combining the individual files, make sure to delete the _sample_class_ column for all properties but the last one, so the encoded sequence look like:
   ```
    [0.07230364, 0.26511335, ..., 0.3577835, -0.0969693, ..., 1.73205081, 0.57735027, ..., sample_class]
   ```